StefanOltmann/oni-seed-browser/README.md

 The images are sourced from the game and are the property of Klei Entertainment, used in compliance with [Klei's Player Creation Guidelines](https://support.klei.com/hc/en-us/articles/360029880791-Player-Creation-Guidelines).

+Steam and the Steam logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.
+The icon was created by [FontAwesome.com](https://fontawesome.com/icons/steam?f=brands&s=solid).